Camera rumors in 2025: what cameras are coming, officially and otherwise!

 Longstanding reports about everything from the Nikon Z6 III to Z8, Z9 and Zf all came to pass – and now that Nikon owns Red, all eyes are on every sliver of information that might affect not just the mirrorless world but the world of cinema cameras as well.

-So, with the Z lineup now comprising everything from entry-level to professional to prestige retro cameras (and the slightly more garish special edition Nikon Z fc Heralbony), what are the latest Nikon rumors as 2024 hits its second half?
-Nikon has two registered yet unreleased cameras on the docket for this year, so let's see what they could be…
+So, with the Z lineup now comprising everything from entry-level to professional to prestige retro cameras (along with the Nikon Z fc Heralbony collabs, which might be the grooviest cameras the company has ever made), what are the latest Nikon rumors as 2025 gets underway?

 Nikon Z7 III